 - Physical Hazards.
-Workers may be injured by performing repetitive tasks or while moving patients.
+Many healthcare workers sustain musculoskeletal disorders while lifting patients or performing repetitive tasks.
 Other physical hazards include X-rays, lasers, radioactive materials, and workplace violence.

 The specific hazards workers face depend on the type of work they perform.
-For example, hospital nurses are prone to strains or sprains from lifting patients while laboratory workers are subject to injuries from exposure to harmful chemicals.
+Here are some examples.

-A review of 2015 injury data by the BLS indicated that two most common causes of injuries for workers in hospitals (other than psychiatric facilities) were lifting or moving patients, and slips and falls.
+The BLS analyzed data regarding injuries sustained by hospital workers in 2015.
+It determined that the two most common causes of injuries for workers in hospitals (other than psychiatric facilities) were lifting or moving patients, and slips and falls.
 For workers employed at psychiatric and substance abuse hospitals, the most common cause of injuries was workplace violence.

 Home Healthcare Workers